robgietema/huddle/README.md

 ## Obviel templates

 [Obviel](http://obviel.org) is a client-side web framework for jQuery.
-When using an Obviel view with `jsonUrl` or `obvtUrl` parameters they will be converted to `json` and `obvt` and the template will be rendered inline with all newlines and leading and trailing whitespace stripped.
+When using an Obviel view with a `obvtUrl` parameter it will be converted to `obvt` and the template will be rendered inline with all newlines and leading and trailing whitespace stripped.